isomerpages/psd-psw/_exclusives-2024/About Sports & Family Day.md

 and recreational activities.
 The event aims to promote a healthy lifestyle while fostering a sense of camaraderie and teamwork among public officers.</p>
 <p>The programme lined up for Public Service Sports &amp; Family Day focuses
-on the message of "Making a Difference Today for Tomorrow" through care, emphasising on the importance of taking care of your own physical and mental well-being, as well as nurturing strong family bonds.</p>
+on the message of making a difference tomorrow through care, emphasising on the importance of taking care of your own physical and mental well-being, as well as nurturing strong family bonds.</p>
 <p></p>
 <h3><strong>Programme Details</strong></h3>
 <p></p>